Pseudo-Kinematic Trajectory Control and Planning of Tracked Vehicles: Appendix

 After solving for ${}_b\dot{\vect{v}}$, ${}_b\boldsymbol{\dot{\omega}} \in \Rnum^3$ in eq~\eqref{eq:3D_distributed_model}, we can then integrate the states with a generic implicit or explicit Runge-Kutta method, i.e.,

-for $i = 1, \dots, s$ stages, and $k = 0, 1, \dots, m$ time steps of size $h_k$, where $b_i$ is the $i-th$ weight relative to $\vect{K}_i$ stage estimated slope, $a_{ij}$ are the coefficients of the Runge–Kutta matrix, and $c_i$ are the nodes and $h$ the size of the time-step interval~\cite{stocco2024matrix, Hairer1996}.
+for $i = 1, \dots, s$ stages, and $k = 0, 1, \dots, m$ time steps of size $h_k$, where $b_i$ is the $i-th$ weight relative to $\vect{K}_i$ stage estimated slope, $a_{ij}$ are the coefficients of the Runge-Kutta matrix, and $c_i$ are the nodes and $h$ the size of the time-step interval~\cite{stocco2024matrix, Hairer1996}.
 Notice that~\eqref{eq:3D_distributed_model} can be rewritten as an implicit first-order \gls{ode} to be integrated as

 It is worthwhile to note that $\vect{T}(\cdot)\in \Rnum^3$ is a nonlinear mapping from Euler Rates $\dot{\boldsymbol{\Phi}}$ to angular velocities.